td0g/FFMPEG_Scripts/README.md

 ## Use:
 Drag and drop the video(s) onto the vbscript file

-The ffmpeg.exe executable must either be in the same folder as the .vbs file, in a \bin subfolder, or in the system PATH
+The ffmpeg.exe executable must either be in the same folder as the .vbs file, in a \bin subfolder, or in the [system PATH](td0g.ca/r/ffmpeg)

-see td0g.ca/r/ffmpeg for adding ffmpeg to the system path

 ## ReEncode Scripts
 The scripts apply audio or video filters to the video